 Organize Live Webinars And Leverage Podcasts

 Webinars and podcasts work like email courses.
-You simply pick a topic relevant to your online course and teach it to a well-researched audience.
+You pick a topic relevant to your online course and teach it to a well-researched audience.
 The goal is to position yourself as an authority who knows the ins and outs of the topic.
 Success testimonials and a convincing conclusion will turn your warm attendees into hot buyers in no time.
 Moreover, a good practice for every webinar is to collect your attendees’ emails and seek their permission to be added to your email list.

 Introduce Referral Contests

 65% of fresh business opportunities or sales are gotten through referrals and recommendations.
 Offer your existing customers a tangible perk such as a monetary bonus or new course unlocks whenever they successfully refer others.
-Also, request reviews from your loyal buyers to boost your online course’s credibility.
+Also, request reviews from loyal buyers to boost your online course’s credibility.
 The more positive reviews your online system has, the more likely people will buy it.

 Sell Your Online Courses Successfully – Conclusion